 Confronting an alcoholic can be one of the most difficult conversations a person can have.
 It is important to approach this situation with empathy and understanding, while still being firm and clear about your expectations.
 This article will provide guidance and advice on how to confront an alcoholic in a constructive and effective manner.
 By understanding the potential consequences of a confrontation, setting ground rules, and utilizing helpful communication strategies, you can help an alcoholic take the first steps towards recovery.

-How Do You Confront an Alcoholic?
+- How Can You Help an Alcoholic?

 How Can You Help an Alcoholic?